KR_21.jpg

 To learn more about Katie and the ACCA, go to katiefallon.com and accawv.org

-Among Hilton’s awards are: South Carolina Science Teacher of the Year, and SC’s Outstanding Biology Teacher; one of “50 Best Brains in Science” in the December 2008 issue of Discover magazine; Carolinas Guardian of the Environment; the Outstanding Alumnus, Alumni Ring, and Luceo Mea Luce Awards from Newberry College; and the Prize for Excellence from Yamagata University in Japan in an international competition for projects involving “Nature and Human Symbiosis.”
+Among his awards are: South Carolina Science Teacher of the Year, and SC’s Outstanding Biology Teacher; one of “50 Best Brains in Science” in the December 2008 issue of Discover magazine; Carolinas Guardian of the Environment; Outstanding Alumnus, Alumni Ring, and Luceo Mea Luce Awards from Newberry College; and the Prize for Excellence from Yamagata University in Japan in an international competition for projects involving “Nature and Human Symbiosis.”
+In 2023 the Governor of South Carolina recognized Hilton's accomplishments in science, education, and conservation with The Order of the Palmetto, the state’s highest civilian award.

-Hilton’s formal education consists of a BA in Philosophy from Newberry College, Master of Arts in Teaching (MAT) in Biology from Winthrop University, and an M.S. in Ecology & Behavioral Biology from the University of Minnesota.
-Newberry awarded him an honorary doctorate for a lifetime of accomplishments as an educator and naturalist.
+Bill holds a BA in Philosophy from Newberry College, Master of Arts in Teaching (MAT) in Biology from Winthrop University, and an M.S. in Ecology & Behavioral Biology from the University of Minnesota.
+Newberry also awarded him an honorary doctorate (D.Sci) for professional achievements and commitment to the College.

-Hilton has studied extensively and trained students, teachers, biologists, and “citizen scientists” in the U.S. and six other countries.
-Hilton continues his work as an educator through lectures and workshops; as a consultant in science curriculum design and implementation and in outdoor learning; and as a widely published author on nature and education.
+Bill has studied extensively and trained students, teachers, and biologists in the U.S. and eight other countries.
+He continues his work as an educator through lectures and workshops; as a consultant in science curriculum design and implementation and in outdoor learning; and as a widely published author on nature and education.
+Bill also works with outdoor learning and nature centers to design trails, interpretive exhibits, and comprehensive education programs.
+In 2008, Hilton began exchange work as Consulting Director for New River Birding & Nature Center at Wolf Creek Park in Fayette County WV and designed the Wetlands Boardwalk.

-In 1999 Hilton launched “Operation Ruby Throat: The Hummingbird Project,” a cross-disciplinary initiative that builds international collaboration among students and teachers.
-An active field researcher, Hilton is authorized to capture wild birds and has banded and released more than 6,000 Ruby-throated Hummingbirds at Hilton Pond Center for Piedmont Natural History, a non-profit research, education, and conservation organization.
-Since 2005, Hilton has led 30 field expeditions into Central America to band and observe ruby-throats on their wintering grounds in the Neotropics.
+In 1999 Bill launched “Operation Ruby Throat: The Hummingbird Project,” a cross-disciplinary initiative that builds international collaboration among students and teachers.
+An active field researcher, Hilton is authorized to capture wild birds and has banded and released more than 7,500 Ruby-throated Hummingbirds at Hilton Pond Center for Piedmont Natural History, a non-profit organization where he has banded an addition 77,00-plus birds of 126 species.
+He has led 30 “citizen science" expeditions into Central America to band and observe ruby-throats on non-breeding grounds in the Neotropics.

 Jim is the director of the Hazel Outdoor Discovery Center, a 500+ acre wildlife preserve and outdoor recreation hub located in Eden, Maryland.
 The mission of the HODC is to provide opportunities to explore and celebrate nature, and to promote harmony between all people through natural experiences.
 Thanks to Mr. Hazel’s generosity and vision, the HODC is made available to scout, school and youth groups at no cost.
 Learn more at www.HazelOutdoors.org.